eliheuer/hasubi-mono/fontbakery/fontbakery-report.md

 * ⚠ **WARN** The following glyphs could not be reached by codepoint or substitution rules:
+	- uniFEF3
 	- threedotsdowncenterar
-	- twodotsverticalbelowar
-	- uniFEF5
 	- uniFEF9
+	- gafsarkashabovear
+	- dotcenterar
-	- threedotsdownbelowar
+	- threedotsdownabovear
 	- threedotsupbelowar
-	- uniFEFB
+	- doublestrokear
 	- uniFEA0
-	- dotcenterar
-	- waslaar
+	- twodotsverticalabovear
 	- And 10 more.

 Use -F or --full-lists to disable shortening of long lists.